 Street Fighter 6: A master class in game design, part 19

 You would complete the side missions of the various masters, build a friendship with them, and challenge them in order learn new techniques.
 Past a certain point Luke recommended entering the amateur fighting tournament in the Haggar Stadium.
 It seemed like a logical conclusion to the World Tour.
 You would be competing against other fighters in this contest.
 I assumed that the game would end after this point.
 I mean up until that point I was blown away with how everything had turned out.
-I couldn't ask for anything more.
+As a fan since the original title I couldn't ask for anything more.
 Once you had signed up for the tournament you were allowed to continue exploring, but once the tournament began you wouldn't be allowed to leave the stadium.
-I had a lot of butterflies about competing so I decided to wanted around that side of Metro City, and do more exploration.
+I had a lot of butterflies about competing so I decided to wander around that side of Metro City, and do more exploration.
 There was a massive industrial building next to the Chanko House.
 I decided to check it out.

 I had the eeriest feeling of deja-vu as I explored the building.
 I felt that I had been here before, but couldn't quite place the context.
 As I wandered behind the building I saw some people playing basketball.
 This was where one of the part time jobs was, the Ball Breaker Blitz, with Baller Mando.
 People that remember SFIII could recall the bonus stage where Sean was teaching how to parry.
 He would throw basketballs at you, and had you block them.
 Capcom had recreated that stage, including the color correct backboard, and graffiti on the wall but in 3D.
 Again the detail in this game was absolutely insane by any standard.